nic-dgl104-winter-2022/BrendanW_ProccessPortfolio/README.md

 	Ive defiantly been stuck with debugging before.
 Specifically with Visual Studio Code.
 A few assignments in my Javascript class i was stuck.
 	And Visual Studio Code didnt seem to help me very much with the debugging and figruing out what was wrong.
 It gave me a indication that something was wrong.
 But i still wasnt able to figure out what specicially was wrong about it.

+## WEEK 6

+### RESEARCH
+	I was taking a look at this website that breaks down a few "good" and "bad" code reviews.
+It states that a lot of erroes are found it "breaking the generally accepted architecture", "bugs consisting in incorrect handling of all edge cases", and "errors in the logic of our application".
+They say in a unresolved conflict error.
+This is what takes place.
+"Checker: reports a problem with the name of the attempt method, suggesting to use getter or getAttempt (),
+Author: Disagrees with this suggestion, stating that getter is used when a process actually fetches data from another source rather than directly returning data from an object.
+Checker: inserts links to pages presenting examples of using the getAttempt () methods in this case,
+Author: replies with links to sources confirming his approach."

+A good example of resolving a conflict is this "Checker: reports a problem with the name of the attempt method, suggesting to use getter or getAttempt (),
+Author: disagrees with this suggestion, stating that getter is used when a process actually fetches data from another source, rather than directly returning data from an object.
+Checker: agrees with the author of the code, but points out that it is better to name such methods so that they indicate the actual functionality.
+This way, eventually the method name is changed to numberOfAttepmts ()."